daleskiii/jokes-project/readme.md

 ## Instructions

-1. To set up the this project, I first retrieved a joke the a API from [Rapid Api](https://rapidapi.com/moussasaidi01/api/jokes34)
+1. To set up the this project, I first retrieved a joke API from [Rapid Api](https://rapidapi.com/moussasaidi01/api/jokes34)

 2. After I retrieved the API, I layed out my HTML and CSS and pages.